Works

 Biography

-Leonard Hutchinson (1896 - 1980) is celebrated as a pioneering Canadian artist, best known for his evocative woodblock prints depicting the lives of working class Canadians during the early 20th century.
-Born in Manchester, England to Romani Lizzie Lee, Hutchinson spent his formative years moving around with his family before settling in Tillsonburg, Ontario, in 1907.
+Leonard Hutchinson (1896 - 1980) is celebrated as a pioneering Canadian artist, best known for his evocative woodblock prints from the 1930s.
+Born in Manchester, England, Hutchinson spent his formative years moving around with his family before settling in Tillsonburg, Ontario, in 1907.
 His childhood experiences deeply influenced his later artistic themes and social consciousness.

 Leonard Hutchinson; Dawn Indian Point

-In 1912, Hutchinson immigrated to Canada, and when the First World War broke out, he returned to England to enlist in the Royal Military Corps, serving throughout the war.
+When the First World War broke out, Hutchinson returned to England to enlist in the Royal Military Corps, serving throughout the war.
 After the war, he settled in Tillsonburg, where he began sketching scenes of rural life, eventually moving to Hamilton to study art at the Hamilton Technical Institute under the guidance of artist John S. Gordon.

 Throughout the 1920s, Hutchinson honed his artistic skills, exploring oil and watercolour painting before turning his attention to woodblock prints.
 His prints, characterized by their vivid colours and poignant portrayal of working class subjects, quickly gained recognition.
 His works captured the struggles and resilience of everyday Canadians during the Great Depression and early Second World War period.